 Check out our featured furry friends that took the pledge.

 Request a free pet waste bag dispenser or refill mini roll

 Upon request, we offer free clip-on pet waste bag dispensers to pet owners of Cobb County.

-Must fill out form in advance.
-Must be a resident of Cobb County and have a valid address within Cobb County to apply.
+You must fill out form in advance, be a resident of Cobb County, and have a valid address within Cobb County to apply.
 Only one item per household may be requested.
 While supplies last.
-While supplies last.
-Must be a resident of Cobb County to apply.

 Educational presentation and service project for student groups